jeshocarmel/jeshocarmel.github.io/_posts/2021-04-21-testimony.markdown

 tags: testimony
 author: jeshocarmel
 comments: true
+description: My story of how god blessed me with a job and how he's moving us across continents in the midst of a global lockdown.

 ---

-My story of how god blessed me with a job and how he's moving us across continents in the midst of a global lockdown.

 ![testimony](/assets/images/testimony.jpg){:class="img-responsive"}